samidarko/meetingaround/README.md

 ## What is a meeting
 I will assume that a meeting could happened if the two people where:
- * Are on the same floor
+ * On the same floor
  * In a distance less than 10 units
  * In a time frame of more or less 5 minutes